cws

 Polyphthongs oe oa ou̯ au̯ ai̯ oi̯ eu̯ ei̯

 Syllable StructureBase structure is CVC.
-In one root maximum is CCVVCC(two clusters containing two consonats at the begining and the end and an diphtong), but due to agglutinative nature of the language some rare cases of consonant clusters containing four consonants are possible
+In one root maximum is CCVVCC (two clusters containing two consonats at the begining and the end and a diphtong), but due to agglutinative nature of the language some rare cases of consonant clusters containing four consonants are possible

 Stress informationStress always occurs at vowels in penultimate syllables, excluding turkic loan-words since they were the latest adopted words.
 In the case of turkic loan-words the stress occurs at the ultimate syllable as if they had nominative case endings.
-In some cases stress occurs at the second from the end syllable: superlatives: -іцімон/-ідрімон and suffixes such as: -алон/-елон/-ілон(dimunitive), -анон/-енон/-інон(augmentative) and -агон/-егон/-ігон(adjectival) - the reasons why are still unknown, but it's disputed that the language could have the division of vowels by length at some point.
-Although stress can be ignored in poetry and songwriting it would be better if it remains in it's usual position
+In some cases stress occurs at the second from the end syllable: superlatives: -іцімон/-ідрімон and suffixes such as: -алон/-елон/-ілон(dimunitive), -анон/-енон/-інон(augmentative) and -агон/-егон/-ігон(adjectival) - the reasons are still unknown, but it's disputed that the language could have the division of vowels by length at some point.
+Although stress can be ignored in poetry and songwriting remaining at it's usual position is prefered

 Orthography